ray-project/ray/doc/source/train/user-guides/using-gpus.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PyTorch Distributed supports multiple `backends <https://pytorch.org/docs/stable/distributed.html#backends>`__
 for communicating tensors across workers.
-By default Ray Train will use NCCL when ``use_gpu=True`` and Gloo otherwise.
-For HPU resources, you need to set it to hccl as follows.
+By default Ray Train will use NCCL when ``use_gpu=True`` and Gloo for CPU resources.

 If you explictly want to override this setting, you can configure a :class:`~ray.train.torch.TorchConfig`
 and pass it into the :class:`~ray.train.torch.TorchTrainer`.